FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Stochastic model of FavorQueue

 To verify our model, among the ten loads that are averaged in Figure \ref{fig:probaction}, we choose two verify our model for two loads: $\rho=0.25$ and $\rho=0.85$.
 For the first one we have estimated $P(Z=1)=0.25$ and $P(Z=1)=0.7$ for the second.
 Figures \ref{fig:cond3} and \ref{fig:cond9} show that our model correctly fits both experiments.

-This model allows to understand the peaks in Figure \ref{fig:cond3} when the flow size is lower than hundred packets.
+This model allows to understand the peaks in Figure \ref{fig:cond3} when the flow size is smaller than a hundred packets.
 These peaks are explained by the modelling of the first phase.
-Indeed, the traffic during the slow-start is bursty, then, each burst has either one or two packets favoured as a function of $Z$ (i.e. up to three packets are favoured when $Z=0$ and only one when $Z=1$ as given by (\ref{eq1}) and (\ref{eq2})).
+Indeed, the traffic during the slow-start is bursty.
+Each burst has either one or two packets favored as a function of $Z$ (\textit{i.e.} up to three packets are favored when $Z=0$ and only one when $Z=1$ as given by (\ref{eq1}) and (\ref{eq2})).